Anshuman-Dhillon/FireGuard/README.md

 ## Model Accuracy

 The model shows strong performance across multiple metrics.
-It correctly identifies about 87% of test cases, with an AUC of 0.92-0.95 indicating excellent discrimination between fire and no-fire conditions.
-The system maintains high precision (89%+) to minimize false alarms while achieving good recall (83%+) to catch most actual fire risks.
+It correctly identifies about 83% of test cases, with an AUC of 0.84-0.87 indicating excellent discrimination between fire and no-fire conditions.
+This shows it achieves good recall to catch most actual fire risks.

 One key insight is that the model properly accounts for seasonality.
 Winter predictions are appropriately low regardless of other conditions, while summer predictions in fire-prone areas with extreme weather correctly show high risk.
 This demonstrates that the model has learned complex interactions between features rather than relying on simple thresholds.